What are Feral Cats?

 Can Feral Kittens and Cats be Tamed?

 Feral kittens can usually be tamed if they are rescued young enough AND they are socialized properly.
-Feral kittens should begin their socialization as young as possible.
-When trapping feral kittens outdoors, it’s ideal to rescue them at 4-5 weeks of age.
+Feral kittens should begin their socialization as young as possible (before 6 weeks of age).
+When rescuing feral kittens outdoors, it’s ideal to rescue them at 4-5 weeks of age.
 At this age, they can usually be taught quickly how to eat on their own and socialize fairly quickly (from several days to a couple of weeks).
-In general, the younger the kittens are when first socialized, the better the chances are that they will not be fearful of people.
+In general, the younger the kittens are when first socialized, the better the chances are that they will not be fearful of people and will transfer their trust to multiple people.
 These kittens typically become wonderful, loving pets.

-Feral kittens should be placed in adoptive homes soon after socialization because some feral kittens, especially those captured at an older age, tend to bond with one person.
-Kittens who are 7-8 weeks or older who have had little or no physical or social contact with humans can rarely be completely domesticated, although some younger ones may be partially tamed with patience.
+Feral kittens should be placed in adoptive homes soon after socialization, if possible, because some feral kittens, especially those captured at an older age, tend to bond with one person.
+Kittens who are rescued at over 6 weeks of age who have had little or no physical or social contact with humans may not be completely domesticated, although some younger ones may be fully socialized with patience.
 Sometimes older feral kittens or young feral adults who have become tame and loving with one person can revert to a wild state when placed in a new home.
 It can take months for these kittens and cats to bond with the new caretaker.